How To Elope In Colorado

 Colorado is the easiest place to elope because you can self-solemnize, which means you don’t need an officiant or any witnesses to get married!
 However, you will still need to obtain a marriage license unless you’re planning a commitment ceremony.
 You can do this regardless of whether you live in Colorado or are traveling in from out of state.

-You can get your marriage license from any county clerks office in Colorado, it doesnโt have to be in the county where you will be married.
+You can get your marriage license from any county clerks office in Colorado, it doesn’t have to be in the county where you will be married.
 The easiest way to find an office close to your elopement location is to just Google “*city* county clerk and recorder”.

 There is no waiting period, so you can get your marriage license just prior to your elopement.
 If you want to get your license early, you can up to 35 days before your ceremony.
+Lastly, you will need to return the marriage license to the recorder’s office within 63 days of the ceremony which can be done in person or by mail.

 Colorado Elopement Permits